iitm-bs-es/c-programming-lab/Question-3/README.md

 - `isBitSet(unsigned int n, unsigned int k)` – return 1 if set, else 0.
 - `swapBits(unsigned int n, unsigned int i, unsigned int j)` – swap bits at `i` and `j`.

 Do not change `main`; implement the helpers.
-Work with 16-bit logic.
+Work with 16-bit logic (masking higher bits is allowed but not required if you use shifts carefully).

 ---

 ## Evaluation

 - Correct binary formatting (16 bits, leading zeros) after each stage.
-- Each operation updates the value correctly before the next step.
+- setBit() is implemented correctly.
+- clearBit() is implemented correctly.
+- toggleBit() is implemented correctly.
+- isBitSet() is implemented correctly.
-- Check message is accurate for `k_check`.
+- swapBits() is implemented correctly.
-- Final swap reflects both positions exchanged.
-- Final set-bit count matches the last binary output.

 ---